Downhere

-Downhere (stylized as downhere) is a Christian rock band from Canada.
-They have released six studio albums to date: downhere (2001), So Much for Substitutes (2003), Wide-Eyed and Mystified (2006), Ending Is Beginning (2008), How Many Kings: Songs for Christmas (2009), and On the Altar of Love (2011) and have won several Juno and Covenant Awards.
+Downhere (stylized as downhere) was a Christian rock band from Canada.
+They have released six studio albums to date: Downhere (2001), So Much for Substitutes (2003), Wide-Eyed and Mystified (2006), Ending Is Beginning (2008), How Many Kings: Songs for Christmas (2009), and On the Altar of Love (2011) and have won several Juno and Covenant Awards.

 History

-The Early Years 1999–2001
+Early years (1999–2001)

 The band was formed by Marc Martel and Jason Germain who were roommates at Briercrest Bible College in Caronport, Saskatchewan.
 In 1999 Martel and Germain added fellow Canadians Jeremy Thiessen and Tyson Manning, along with American Corey Doak, and released an eponymous debut album independently on Slyngshot Records.
 Tyson and Doak left the band, and later on Downhere signed with Word Records.
 In February 2001, they moved to Nashville, Tennessee.
-The band soon added bassist Glenn Lavender, whom they had met two years earlier, after his band broke up.
-Downhere's independent album was reissued with the inclusion of bassist Lavender, and released in 2001 as their international debut, downhere.
+The band soon added bassist Glenn Lavender, whom they had met two years earlier, after his band had broken up.
+Downhere's independent album was reissued with the inclusion of bassist Lavender, and released in 2001 as their international debut, Downhere.